 Ed is a commercial chancery barrister.
-He has a strong commercial practice but with a particular focus on disputes over land and professional negligence.
+He has a strong commercial practice but with a particular focus on disputes over land and professional negligence and cases involving fraud.

 - Frederick (2019) (to be heard by the Supreme Court over two days in February 2019) – seeking to establish a modern unified theory of vicarious liability that permits the application of the Christian Brotherstwo-stage test to agency relationships and that a principal’s liability for his agent’s wrongs is no longer governed solely by concepts of actual and ostensible authority.
 The claim arises out of the fraudulent actions of the Defendant’s agent (a financial adviser) when arranging mortgage transactions to fund a building development.